 Misconfigurations happen when systems are deployed or maintained with unsafe settings because of mistakes, weak review processes, or missing guardrails.
 For example, making a private cloud storage folder publicly accessible can expose confidential documents to anyone on the internet.

 These mistakes are common and often remain unnoticed until an incident happens.
-Sophisticated systems are not safe either unless they are configured properly and are well maintained through regular checks.
+Even sophisticated systems can remain exposed if they are poorly configured or not reviewed regularly.

 Operationalizing Vulnerability Management with TopScan